PdoyleC/Watch_Blog/README.md

 ### Agile

 - Agile methodology was used for this project, starting from the planning stage and continuing until the final product.
-GitHub project was used to stay organized and keep track for the different issues bein glooked after [Kanban board](https://github.com/users/PdoyleC/projects/4/views/1).
+GitHub project was used to stay organized and keep track for the different issues being looked after [Kanban board](https://github.com/users/PdoyleC/projects/4/views/1).
-- Agile methodology
+- Agile methodology was used to map and create user stories, each with there own fuction and list of tasks.
+- GitHub projects Kanban was used to keep track of the project.
+It is divided into To Start, In Progress and Completed.
+[Link](https://github.com/users/PdoyleC/projects/4/views/1) to Kanban board.

 <details>
 <summary>Project Issues Image</summary>